avelino/awesome-go/README.md

 * [gaper](https://github.com/maxcnunes/gaper) - Builds and restarts a Go project when it crashes or some watched file changes.
 * [generate](https://github.com/go-playground/generate) - runs go generate recursively on a specified path or environment variable and can filter by regex.
 * [git-time-metric](https://github.com/git-time-metric/gtm) - Simple, seamless, lightweight time tracking for Git.
-* [GJSON](https://github.com/tidwall/gjson) - Get a JSON value with one line of code.
 * [go-astitodo](https://github.com/asticode/go-astitodo) - Parse TODOs in your GO code.
 * [go-bind-plugin](https://github.com/wendigo/go-bind-plugin) - go:generate tool for wrapping symbols exported by golang plugins (1.8 only).
-* [go-cron](https://github.com/rk/go-cron) - Simple Cron library for go that can execute closures or functions at varying intervals, from once a second to once a year on a specific date and time.
-Primarily for web applications and long running daemons.
 * [go-dry](https://github.com/ungerik/go-dry) - DRY (don't repeat yourself) package for Go.
-* [go-excel](https://github.com/szyhf/go-excel) - A simple and light reader to read a relate-db-like excel as a table.
 * [go-funk](https://github.com/thoas/go-funk) - Modern Go utility library which provides helpers (map, find, contains, filter, chunk, reverse, ...).
 * [go-health](https://github.com/Talento90/go-health) - Health package simplifies the way you add health check to your services.
 * [go-httpheader](https://github.com/mozillazg/go-httpheader) - Go library for encoding structs into Header fields.
 * [go-rate](https://github.com/beefsack/go-rate) - Timed rate limiter for Go.
-* [go-respond](https://github.com/nicklaw5/go-respond) - Go package for handling common HTTP JSON responses.
 * [go-sitemap-generator](https://github.com/ikeikeikeike/go-sitemap-generator) - XML Sitemap generator written in Go.
 * [go-torch](https://github.com/uber/go-torch) - Stochastic flame graph profiler for Go programs.
 * [go-trigger](https://github.com/sadlil/go-trigger) - Go-lang global event triggerer, Register Events with an id and trigger the event from anywhere from your project.